How Digital Learning Can Be a Social Success for College Students

 – David Levin

 In order to foster these communities, it’s vital for educators to play an instrumental role to provide a supportive environment to unlock student potential and facilitate communication within groups.
-Olsen’s experience with McGraw-Hill Connect demonstrates that with instructor encouragement, a student can journey from reluctance to empowerment.
+Professor Olsen’s experience with McGraw-Hill Connect demonstrates that with instructor direction and encouragement, a student can journey from reluctance to empowerment.

 Let's Work on Soft Skills

 Great systems are always evolving, and that growth is built into the nature of digital learning technology, but with development, comes growing pains.